Cost of treatments

 The names for these schemes vary.
 Depending on a woman’s individual situation and where she lives, assistance with childcare, meals and general home help may also be available.
 Some women may be eligible for a sickness allowance while having treatment.

 Ask your Breast Care Nurse, hospital social worker, doctor or Cancer Helpline on 13 11 20 what financial and practical assistance may be available in your local area.
+Breast Cancer Network Australia also has a factsheet on patient assisted travel schemes in each state and territory.

 Sources of information about financial and practical help include: